tomerfir/dds-profile-tester/README.md

 - Each argument should be a path to a valid RTI Connext DDS XML configuration file.

 ## Building
+You must have Visual Studio 2022 with x64 C++ v143 toolkit installed
 1. Clone this repository
 2. Set up your RTI Connext DDS environment
 3. Build with Visual Studio